grafana/tempo/docs/tempo/website/getting-started/_index.md

 # Getting started with Tempo

-Distributed tracing is used to visualise the lifecycle of a request as it passes through an application.
-There are a few components that need to be set up in order to get a working distributed tracing visualisation.
+Distributed tracing is used to visualize the lifecycle of a request as it passes through an application.
+There are a few components that need to be set up in order to get a working distributed tracing visualization.

 ## 1. Client instrumentation